 What's Actually On The Ground

-- Calcium Chloride (that blue stuff) - chemically caustic, causes burns
+- Calcium Chloride (that blue stuff) - chemically caustic; causes blistering burns on paw pads within 5-10 minutes of contact

-- Antifreeze residue - HIGHLY TOXIC, tastes sweet to dogs (more on this nightmare below)
+- Antifreeze residue - HIGHLY TOXIC, tastes sweet to dogs; 1 tablespoon causes kidney failure (more on this nightmare below)

-- Actual ice - can slice paw pads open
+- Actual ice - frozen ridges and sharp edges slice paw pads open like paper cuts

 The Burn